 1. HIPAA Video — Innovative Web-based Healthcare Communications

-Fully embracing the telemedicine mindset is HIPAA Video, a web-based communications and video conferencing application that enables users to remotely access healthcare and medical services.
+Fully embracing the telemedicine mindset is Telemedicine solution, web-based communication, and video-conferencing application that enables users to remotely access healthcare and medical services.

 HIPAA Video represents a huge leap forward in healthcare consulting, offering a new medium for online interaction between patients and healthcare professionals.

-HIPAA Video can change the way doctors and patients interact and has the potential to reduce the cost for healthcare world-wide.
+HIPAA Video can change the way doctors and patients interact and have the potential to reduce the cost for healthcare worldwide.
 The innovative minds at Softermii (the software development services company that's behind HIPAA Video) took on the challenges of creating a world-class medical communications portal.
 The market demands solid reliability, data security, and privacy, and that's what HIPAA Video delivers.

-2. Health4Me — Care Management Help from United Heathcare
+2. Health4Me — Care Management Help from United Healthcare

 The United Healthcare app, Health4Me, helps you access all the resources of United Healthcare online and save time managing your family healthcare.
 You can use it to find physicians and pharmacies, manage your prescriptions, check your Health Savings Account (HSA) balance, and more.
 The app uses an enhanced log-in system that keeps your health information secure while allowing you to access many resources with a single username and password.